cal-itp/benefits/docs/configuration/README.md

 From within the application, the Django settings file and the Django models are the two interfaces for application code to read configuration data.

-The settings file defines a number of "constants" (they aren't strictly **constant**, but should be treated that way) that can be imported directly by application code, for example:
+The settings file defines a number of "constants" (they aren't strictly _constant_, but should be treated as such) that can be imported directly by application code, for example:

 ```python